-Domestic violence, sexual assault and child abuse can impact anyone, regardless of social status, ethnic background, sex or sexual orientation.
+Domestic violence, sexual violence and child abuse can impact anyone regardless of gender, age, sexual orientation, race, ethnicity, religion, social standing and immigration status.
 The signs of an abusive relationship are numerous and varied, depending on the type of abuse.

 If you – or someone you know or love – are experiencing any of these signs, please call us today at 203-334-6154.
 Or call our…